 Day 3: Declutter Social Media

-If you find yourself comparing yourself to strangers on the internet then you are in need of a social media declutter.
+If you find yourself comparing yourself to strangers on the internet then you are in need of a social media decluttering.

 Step one to declutter your social media is to:

 Only follow accounts which inspire, motivate and connect with you.
-I also think when you follow too many accounts on social media you end up loosing sight of what’s important to you online, because your page is taken over by so many accounts you’re going to miss out on what your friends and family have posted.
+I also think when you follow too many accounts on social media you end up losing sight of what’s important to you online because your page is taken over by so many accounts you’re going to miss out on what your friends and family have posted.